cclephan/PenPlotter/README.md

 Our device was a 2.5 axis pen plotter, capable of taking in HPGL files as input and drawing on a piece of paper as the output.
 For our device we used polar coordinates.
 A radial arm moving around a hub was used to create the changes in angle, and the pen was moved radially using a rail system with a belt to provide the radial motion.
 The remaining 0.5 axis is the moving of the pen up and down.

 The device was intended to be used by its two creators: Christian Clephan and Kyle McGrath to demonstrate their mechatronics knowledge in the Term Project.
+Our goal was to create a robot which could draw anything, which we were able to accomplish by drawing some parallel lines, arcs, and scripples in the formation of a rectangle.

 ### Hardware Design Overview (christian)